bounswe/bounswe2022group2/deliverables/CMPE451_Customer_Presentation_Milestone_1/deliverables.md

   11. Adding Form Validation for LoginForm
   12. Implementing navigation items from LoginForm(namely via forgot password redirector and login button)
   13. Implementing the Unit Tests related to the LoginForm
-  14. Testing the Email Verification page by writing unit tests
+  14. Testing the LoginForm by writing unit tests

 ### *Main contributions:*